JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 Finally, I tweaked a bunch of other things based on my testing in Bistro:

+TODO: Trace of Bistro in 0.17

 * Limited indirect rays sent from cache entries during the world cache update step to a max of 50 meters - This prevents long raytraces from holding up the whole threadgroup, improving performance, and prevents far-away samples from influencing the cache, reducing variance.
 * Switched the world cache update workgroup size from 1024 to 64 threads - Much more appropriate for raytracing workloads.
 This fixed some really weird GPU usage traces I was seeing in NSight.
 * Make the world cache transition LODs faster - In a large scene like Bistro, we had way too many cache entries for far-away areas.

 Combined, these changes brought the world cache update step from 1.42ms to a much more reasonable 0.09ms in Bistro.

+TODO: Performance breakdown table

 ## What's Next

+This blog post just scratched the surface of the past three months.
+I didn't even cover stuff I tried that didn't work out; but I'm a little sick of writing this and perfect is the enemy of good and all that.

+So with that, let's talk about the future!

-Solari has improved a ton in Bevy 0.18, but there's (of course) still more work to be done!
+Solari has improved a ton in these past three months, but of course there's still more work to be done!

 First, some general issues (many of these carrying over from my last blog post):
 * Feature parity for things like skinned and morphed meshes, alpha masks, transparent materials, support for more types of light sources, etc still need implementing.
 * Specular motion vectors are not implemented, so mirror and glossy indirect reflections can have ghosting.
-* Solari is still NVIDIA only in practice due to relying on DLSS-RR (FSR-RR _did_ release since my last blog post, but to my sadness is currently DirectX12 only - no Vulkan support.
+* Solari is still NVIDIA only in practice due to relying on DLSS-RR (FSR-RR _did_ release since my last blog post, but to my immense sadness is currently DirectX 12 only - no Vulkan support.
 AMD employees - please reach out!)
 * Shader execution reordering (blocked on wgpu support) and half-resolution GI (on top of DLSS upscaling) would bring major performance improvements.

 DI quality: github.com/bevyengine/bevy/pull/21366, LTC https://ishaanshah.xyz/risltc, better-than-random light sampling https://blog.traverseresearch.nl/fast-cdf-generation-on-the-gpu-for-light-picking-5c50b97c552b

 GI quality: Handling when ray_length less than cache cell_size, path guiding https://research.nvidia.com/labs/rtr/publication/zeng2025restirpg

+Specular: Experimenting with ReSTIR